philanc/luatweetnacl/README.md

 	(ie. without the signature)
 	return (nil, error msg) if the signature is not valid or if the pk lemgth is not valid (not 32)
 ```

+### License

+ltnacl is distributed under the terms of the MIT License.
+The "tweet" NaCl core implementation is public domain, by Daniel Bernstein et al.

+Copyright (c) 2016  Phil Leblanc